microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 ==== ============ ==================== ===============================

-At each step there are one or more directions that you can take to follow the chain of related *indicators of activity* in a possible attack.
+At each step there are one or more directions that you can take to follow the chain of related *indicators of activity* (IoAs) in a possible attack.

 Bringing these functions into a few, well-known locations makes it easier to use *MSTICPy* to carry out this common pivoting pattern in